qitianshi/cpp-computing2020/Greedy/RoomAllocator/Description.md

 ## Output (console)
 `S` lines of integers, each with the room allocations for that school in ascending order.

+If there is no possible solution, output `0`.

 ## Samples
 ### Input 1
 ```